joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ![Azure Optimization Engine Architecture](/uploads/architecture.jpg "Azure Optimization Engine Architecture")

-Azure Optimization Engine, runs on top of Azure Automation _(Runbooks for each data source)_ and Log Analytics and is supplemented by a storage account to store JSON, and Azure SQL database to help control ingestion _(last processed blob and lines processed)_.
+Azure Optimization Engine runs on top of Azure Automation _(Runbooks for each data source)_ and Log Analytics and is supplemented by a storage account to store JSON and Azure SQL database to help control ingestion _(last processed blob and lines processed)_.

 ### Install

-#### Pre-requisites
+#### Prerequisites

 Taken directly from the Git repository readme, the prerequisite for Azure Optimization Engine are:

 * A supported Azure subscription _(see the_ [_FAQs_](https://github.com/helderpinto/AzureOptimizationEngine#faq) _on Github)_
-* [Azure Powershell 6.6.0+](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps "Install the Azure Az PowerShell module") _(Azure Bicep support is not currently available, but is being worked on)_.
+* [Azure Powershell 6.6.0+](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps "Install the Azure Az PowerShell module") _(Azure Bicep support is not currently available but is being worked on)_.
 * [Microsoft.Graph.Authentication](https://docs.microsoft.com/en-us/graph/powershell/installation " Microsoft.Graph.Authentication ") and [Microsoft.Graph.Identity.DirectoryManagement](https://docs.microsoft.com/en-us/graph/powershell/installation "Microsoft.Graph.Identity.DirectoryManagement") PowerShell modules
 * A user account with Owner permissions over the chosen subscription, so that the Automation Managed Identity is granted the required privileges over the subscription (Reader) and deployment resource group _(Contributor)_
 * _(Optional)_ A user account with at least Privileged Role Administrator permissions over the Azure AD tenant, so that the Managed Identity is granted the required privileges over Azure AD _(Global Reader)_

 During deployment, you'll be asked several questions.
-You must plan for the following:
+It would be best if you planned for the following:

-* Whether you're going to reuse an existing Log Analytics Workspace or create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics _(`Perf` table)_, otherwise, you will not fully leverage the augmented right-size recommendations capability.
+* Whether you're going to reuse an existing Log Analytics Workspace or create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics _(`Perf` table)_; otherwise, you will not fully leverage the augmented right-size recommendations capability.
 If this is not possible/desired for some reason, you can still manage to use multiple workspaces _(see_ [_Configuring Log Analytics workspaces_](https://github.com/helderpinto/AzureOptimizationEngine/blob/master/docs/configuring-workspaces.md)_)_.
 * An Azure subscription to deploy the solution (if you're reusing a Log Analytics workspace, you must deploy into the same subscription the workspace is in).
 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

 If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(ie they can be applied multiple times without changing the result)_.
 The same process is used if you want to upgrade a previous deployment with the latest version.
 You just have to keep the same deployment options, so make sure you document them.

-We will now go through and install the pre-requisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation.
+We will now go through and install the prerequisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation.

 You can also install from the [Azure Cloud Shell,](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Azure Cloud Shell")